Brent Ladds: Canadian Junior Hockey League

 During the COVID-19 pandemic in Canada, Ladds cancelled the 2019–20 season playoffs for all leagues, the four regional championships, and the Centennial Cup national championship.
 He worked on several return-to-play scenarios for the 2020–21 season, which included staggered registrations and different opening dates for each league.
 Due to the pandemic, some leagues in the CJHL played games without spectators in attendance with greatly reduced income.
 Ladds hoped that the financial assistance given by provincial governments in Alberta and Saskatchewan would be equalled by other provinces.
 Without national hockey events, some CJHL leagues planned showcases for players to be scouted.
 Ladds worked with the NHL Central Scouting Bureau to make long-term plans for the NHL Entry Draft.

 The British Columbia Hockey League (BCHL) withdrew from the CJHL prior to the 2021–22 season.
 The BCHL reportedly sought to import players aged 16 and 17 from other provinces, which was opposed by the remainder of the CJHL.
 Despite the loss of a league, Ladds reiterated that the other nine league were committed to the CJHL.
 In planning for the next Centennial Cup, Ladds considered a format change since no team from British Columbia would compete against an Alberta team for the Doyle Cup and a berth in the national championship.

 In 2021, Ladds stated that all CJHL leagues agreed to truth and reconciliation games in support of First Nations in Canada.
 He praised the Dryden Ice Dogs for being the first team to arrange such a game, and hoped for more to follow.
 The 2022 Centennial Cup saw a format change into a 10-team event, which included the host Estevan Bruins, and the nine league champions.
 The CJHL chose not to have the four regional championships, and gave each league champion a berth in the Centennial Cup.

+Ladds retired as president of the CJHL during the 2022–23 season, succeeded by Andy Harkness in November 2022.